msa-em/guide-tem-simulation/math.md

 (discrete_fourier_transform)=
 ## 1D Discrete Fourier Transform

 The Fourier transform is very useful for many mathematical analyses.
-However, we cannot use it in this form for this paper, because unlike the continuous variables $x$ and $\omega$, our experimental images and simulated electron waves are sampled on discrete grids.
-We instead use the [Discrete Fourier transform](wiki:Discrete_Fourier_transform) (DFT), which transforms a finite-length function which has been samplied on a uniformly-spaced grid $f(r)$ into its Fourier transform $F(k)$ using the expression
+However, we cannot use it in this form for this article, because unlike continuous variables such as position $x$ and frequency $\omega$, our experimental images and simulated electron waves are sampled on discrete grids.
+We instead use the [discrete Fourier transform](wiki:Discrete_Fourier_transform), which transforms a finite-length function that has been sampled on a uniformly-spaced grid $f(r)$ into its Fourier transform $F(k)$ using the expression
 ```{math}
 :label: eq:dft_forward
 \begin{aligned}